Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO

 \section{Methodology}

 Modern asset pricing research faces two intertwined challenges: high-dimensional factor sets and the risk of omitted variable bias (OVB).
-Traditional low-dimensional models often fail to capture the true cross-sectional determinants of returns, leading to biased coefficient estimates whose sign and magnitude may be indeterminate.
-The problem is exacerbated in contemporary factor libraries, which can contain hundreds of candidate variables, many of which are highly correlated.
-Conventional linear regression or single-step LASSO struggles under such conditions, either omitting relevant factors or including redundant ones, and thus producing unreliable inference \autocite{belloni2014inference, fastrich2015constructing}.
+Traditional models often fail to capture the true cross-sectional determinants of returns, leading to biased coefficient estimates.
+This problem is exacerbated in contemporary factor libraries, which contain hundreds of highly correlated candidate variables where single-step LASSO may omit weak but relevant confounders \citep{belloni2014inference, fastrich2015constructing}.

+To address this, we build upon the Double-Selection (DS-LASSO) framework \citep{belloni2014inference, feng2020taming}.
+As illustrated in Figure \ref{fig:methodology}, the procedure systematically reduces dimensionality while mitigating OVB.

-To address these challenges, this study builds upon the DS-LASSO framework introduced by \autocite{belloni2014inference, feng2020taming}.
-While our numerical implementation is tailored to the specific characteristics of the Alpha191 signal library, it remains conceptually grounded in their two-stage selection procedure.
-This method systematically reduces factor dimensionality while mitigating OVB, providing valid post-selection inference even in high-dimensional settings.
-Its core advantage lies in a two-stage selection procedure: the first stage identifies factors with strong explanatory power; the second stage screens for potentially omitted confounders correlated with either the target or outcome variables.
-This approach ensures that both relevant predictors and weak but important confounders are retained, thereby improving both estimation accuracy and interpretability.
+While our numerical implementation is tailored to the specific characteristics of the Alpha191 signal library, it remains conceptually grounded in the original two-stage selection procedure.